liurui39660/SNNDPC/README.md

 ## Requirement

 The source code is written by Matlab r2017a.
-The versions lower than it have not been tested.
+Versions lower than it have not been tested.

 Some functions like `squareform()` and `pdist()` require "Statistics and Machine Learning Toolbox" product.